gtsoul-tech/issueHub/README.md

 Delete the invitations they have sent themselves.<br>
 ![image](https://github.com/gtsoul-tech/issueHub/assets/56584633/2173a5ed-adf6-467a-9a62-fdde8a310836)

-On this tab, they can select one of the projects they oversee to manage its information
+On this tab, they can select one of the projects they oversee to manage its information<br>
 ![image](https://github.com/gtsoul-tech/issueHub/assets/56584633/f6389102-2d2e-4230-9746-f43e4510b7d8)

-Management of the project (deletion, modification of its description) and management of the members (member information and the option to delete members)
+Management of the project (deletion, modification of its description) and management of the members (member information and the option to delete members)<br>
 ![image](https://github.com/gtsoul-tech/issueHub/assets/56584633/fc8afdfd-d592-4057-82ab-f5dd38b9553b)